realnedsanders/Coordination-Trilemma/main-article.md

 This describes current reality rather than distant possibilities.
 The cage is being built while we debate whether cages are theoretically possible.

-\subsection{Declining Epistemic Security}
+### 6.2 Declining Epistemic Security

 A second development threatens the epistemic foundations necessary for coordination: the collapse of our ability to distinguish authentic from synthetic media.

-As of October 2025, human detection of deepfakes achieves 55.54\% accuracy (barely above random).
-For high-quality short videos, public detection runs around 25\% (effectively failed).
-AI detection tools show 45-50\% accuracy decline on real-world deepfakes using new techniques.
-Open-source models have closed the capability gap with commercial systems (from 4.52\% difference to 0.69\% in six months).
+As of October 2025, human detection of deepfakes achieves 55.54% accuracy (barely above random).
+For high-quality short videos, public detection runs around 25% (effectively failed).
+AI detection tools show 45-50% accuracy decline on real-world deepfakes using new techniques.
+Open-source models have closed the capability gap with commercial systems (from 4.52% difference to 0.69% in six months).

 Conservative extrapolation suggests 3-6 years until expert detection fails for most content types.
 At that threshold, several things become impossible.
 We cannot verify texts against claimed sources (fabrication becomes indistinguishable from genuine).
 We cannot see institutional betrayals clearly (evidence gets dismissed as synthetic).
 We cannot coordinate around observable truth (truth becomes unknowable).
 We cannot build trust networks (no verification foundation exists).

 Voluntary coordination requires shared reality.
 Shared reality requires verifiable truth.
 That capability is disappearing.
-Appendix~\ref{app:d} provides comprehensive technical analysis and timeline estimation.
+Appendix D provides comprehensive technical analysis and timeline estimation.

-\subsection{Visible Systemic Instability}
+### 6.3 Visible Systemic Instability

 The corruption phase of hierarchical coordination shows clear symptoms of instability.
 Wealth concentration has reached historical extremes in multiple countries.
 Trust in major institutions sits at multi-generational lows.
 Democratic responsiveness is declining (policy often misaligns with measured public preferences).
-Youth disengagement is increasing (``quiet quitting,'' ``lying flat,'' rising NEET rates).
+Youth disengagement is increasing ("quiet quitting," "lying flat," rising NEET rates).
 Elite coordination becomes increasingly obvious while remaining officially denied.

 These aren't signatures of normal cyclical dysfunction.
 They indicate a system extracting beyond productive capacity while optimizing enforcement through technology.
-The trajectory matches the formal model in Section~\ref{sec:dynamics}.
+The trajectory matches the formal model in Section 3.

-\subsection{A Closing Window}
+### 6.4 A Closing Window

 These three dynamics converge.
 Control infrastructure being built.
 Verification becoming impossible.
 Systemic instability accelerating.
 Together they create a narrow window during which voluntary coordination remains possible.
 After verification fails and control becomes technologically mature, establishing voluntary systems becomes vastly more difficult or impossible.